 Exam Layout and Passing Grade

-In order to hone your study skills and approach, knowing how the exam is laid out is just as important as understanding the course content.
+To hone your study skills and approach, knowing how the exam is laid out is just as important as understanding the course content.

 That’s because exam layout is very often based on differently weighted compartments or sections.